MimIR 0.1

 if (auto lam = Lam::isa_mut_cn(def)) {

-// def isa mutable Lam of type Cn T
+// def is a mutable Lam of type Cn T

 }